Equal Employment Opportunity (EEO)

 - The Affirmative Employment Program was established by statute to help address the long-term effects of historic discrimination impacting women, minorities, and individuals with disabilities.

-- As such, the AEP works to improve the employment and advancement opportunities for women, minorities, and individuals with disabilities.
+- As such, the AEP works to improve employment and advancement opportunities for women, minorities, and individuals with disabilities.

-- The AEP also manages the Special Emphasis Program, which is designed to assist management in identifying and eliminating barriers that restrict equal employment opportunity for all employees, including minorities, women, and individuals with disabilities.
+- The AEP also manages the Special Emphasis Program, which is designed to assist management in identifying and eliminating barriers that restrict equal employment opportunities for all employees, including minorities, women, and individuals with disabilities.